BERRY, JONATHAN, pioneer settler and sawyer; b. in England in 1787 and emigrated to New Brunswick in 1826; d. 26 Aug. 1878 at Berry Mills, N.B.

-Sometime after 1851, Berry established a sawmill driven by water power; the venture proved successful and later a grist mill was added by his son Thomas Berry.
+Sometime after 1851, Berry established a sawmill driven by water power; the venture proved successful, and later a grist mill was added by his son Thomas Berry.
 The Berrys’ customers were the other settlers in the area, all of whom were building wooden houses, the shipbuilders in Moncton, and, later, the railways.
-As always in pioneer days, it was not long before a settlement developed near these convenient mills, and, in deference to the man who had established them, the settlement took the name of Berry’s Mills, which it retains to this day.
-In 1870 the tracks of the Intercolonial Railway were laid across Berry’s property and Berry’s Mills became a station on the new line.
+As always in pioneer days, it was not long before a settlement developed near these convenient mills, and, in deference to the man who had established them, the settlement initially took the name Jonathan Creek, and later Berry Mills, which it retains to this day.
+In 1870 the tracks of the Intercolonial Railway were laid across Berry’s property and Berry Mills became a station on the new line.

 When Jonathan Berry died in 1878, he left as a permanent epitaph the prosperous farming settlement which bears his name and which was established because of his pioneering skill and foresight.